10 Ways to Humanise Cold Outreach for More Sales

 Estimated reading time: 4 minutes

 Cold outreach has a reputation problem.
 Too often, it feels robotic, generic, and transactional.
-But it doesn’t have to.
-Done right, outreach can spark conversations, open opportunities, and build trust – even with people who don’t know you yet.
+But it doesn’t have to be.
+Done right, cold outreach can spark conversations, open opportunities, and build trust, even with people who don’t know you yet.

 At durhamlane, we believe that every interaction should create value.
-The best outreach balances structure with empathy, curiosity with professionalism, and insight with a human touch.
-Here are 10 ways to make your cold outreach warmer, more relevant, and far more effective.
+The best cold outreach balances structure with empathy, curiosity with professionalism, and insight with a human touch.
+Before getting into the ten ways to make your outreach warmer and more effective, it is worth understanding what separates cold outreach that works from cold outreach that gets ignored.

 1. Do your research before reaching out